660104A 4th January: London, unidentifeid

 Buttons-version

-- Ruby Tuesday I (MJ/KR) -instrumental backing track with count-in;
+- Ruby Tuesday I (MJ/KR) -instrumental backing track with count-in; working

-title Track 8
+title: Track 8

 - Ruby Tuesday II (MJ/KR) -7“-version